Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 ### 3D-Printed Parts

 All parts can be printed in PETG.
 The estimated print times and material usage are based on standard print settings.
-All `.stl` files can be found in the `/CAD` directory.
+All `.stl` files can be found in Releases.

 | Part ID | Part Name | Quantity | Est. Print Time (hrs) | Est. Material (g) |
 |---|---|:---:|:---:|:---:|